• recipes

 *Make zest from your lemons before you juice them and not the other way round 😉 .
 Use the juice for the syrup and store the rest in the fridge in a clean jar, it can be used for salad dressings for example.

 900 g / 2 lb tins vary enormously between brands so I recommend measuring the volume of the tin you intend to use first.
-For this recipe, I used a tin that holds 750 ml / 3 cups.
-My other 900 g / 2lb tin holds as much as 1250 ml / 5 cups so it would require more 30% more batter and possibly a touch longer baking time.
+For this recipe, I used a tin that holds 1250 ml / 5 cups of liquid (to the brim), but the batter should fill no more than 2/3 – 3/4 of the 2lb cake tin or else the cake may not raise.

 SHARE